JFK: Coming of Age in the American Century, 1917–1956: Critical reviews

 David Runciman of the UK Guardian writes a strongly positive review, but considers John Kennedy's character to be less clearly defined than that of his powerful father or his more steely younger brother Robert.
 He views Joseph Senior as "dominating", "frightful" and "formidable", though he still considers Logevall to be sympathetic to his role.
 He notes more importantly that unlike Joseph Senior, "JFK was extraordinarily skilled at creating the right impression", but considers his character to be less clearly defined.
 Runsiman believes Bobby did Jack's "dirty work", and this is a role often assigned to Bobby by other less well researched authors.

-Adding fuel to the fire that Kennedy acted largely independent of his father in seeking a political career, Kirus Reviews noted that "as early as 1944, Logevall reveals, JFK was meeting with political operatives to identify opportunities".

 Publishers Weekly notes that Logevall "writes vividly of the hothouse Kennedy family culture, but also widens his lens to take in the forces of war, politics, and television that shaped JFK's worldview and career".
 Their review mentions that Kennedy's portrait still feels romanticized, particularly in its portrayal of Kennedy's charisma, but the author also informs his audience of the "rich substance behind Kennedy's glamorous trappings".